 - Separate the seeds from the fresh hyacinth beans.

-- Soak peeled beans in water for 3-5 hours.
+Soak peeled beans in water for 3-5 hours./ overnight

-- Leave the de skinned hyacinth beans on a tissue paper or kitchen towel for some time to remove moisture.
+Leave the de skinned hyacinth beans on a tissue paper or kitchen towel for 15-20 minutes to remove moisture.

 Making of Mixture